 The Board is pleased to support the National Scheme’s Aboriginal and Torres Strait Islander health and cultural safety strategy 2020-2025, launched at the meeting by Ahpra and National Boards.
 You can read more about the strategy in this newsletter.

 The Board commissioned Ahpra to conduct a review of complaints between 2010 and 2017 about optometrists and in 2019 confirmed that most optometrists in Australia provide safe and effective care, with the profession drawing fewer complaints than the average for all regulated health professions.

-We also released an information guide to help the public know what to expect when visiting a registered optometrist or optician.
+We also released an information guide to help the public know what to expect when visiting a registered optometrist.